Build It: Thinking with Our Hands

 Secondary Applications:

-At the highest level, Writer’s Block is used to construct conceptual frameworks, helping students organize and connect big ideas.
+At the highest level, Writer’s Block is used to construct conceptual frameworks, helping students organise and connect big ideas.
 This allows them to see the hierarchy, relationships, and structure of knowledge.

 Primary Applications: